vasmarfas/bambuddy/UPDATING.md

 # Updating Bambuddy

-> **0.2.3 note:** the in-app **Update** button is unreliable when upgrading from
+> **One-time note for 0.2.2.x → 0.2.3:** the in-app **Update** button does not
-> older releases.
-Use the commands below instead — they cover every supported
-> install path and are safe to run repeatedly.
+> reliably perform this specific migration.
+Do this one upgrade from the
+> command line using the steps below.
+Once you're on 0.2.3, the in-app Update
+> button works normally again for all future releases.

 Pick the section that matches how Bambuddy was installed.